jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

         None
     )

-  which gives me NameError_
+  I get NameError_

   .. code-block:: python

     NameError: name 'src' is not defined

-  and I add it as an exception encountered
+  I add it to the list of Exceptions_ encountered

   .. code-block:: python